Chapter 41 BWV 144 Nimm, was dein ist, und gehe hin

 In transposing it Bach made certain changes, some of which may have been no more than second thoughts.
 But the different text was, as always, at the forefront of his mind as can be seen in the tenor line of the final phrase.
 Bach makes a specific point of the word verlassen----in the context of God never abandoning us----with a melisma of the type which is unusual in chorale settings.
 It seems that while the key plan of the new cantata required the transposition in the first place, nevertheless Bach rarely took anything simply ′off the peg′.
 Everything that was reused was carefully scrutinised to ensure that it was fit for its adapted purpose.

 The chorale inserted as the third movement had been called upon earlier in the cycle to end C 69a with an unaccountably altered fifth note.
 It was also put to use as a wedding chorale.
-As the only major-mode movement in C 144, it takes on a special significance.
+As the only major-mode movement in C 144, it assumes a special significance.

 Returning to the practice of considering the movements in order, let us now focus upon the opening chorus.
 At this stage, two-thirds of the way through the cycle, it is still impossible to predict whether Bach will incorporate a chorus into a cantata or not; indeed, one cannot even forecast the form that the opening movement might take.
 It is frequently an aria, occasionally a recitative, and from time to time a more complex hybrid structure, often of striking originality.
 Similarly, one cannot predict whether Bach will make use of one or more chorales.
 A brief survey of the previous ten cantatas reveals the following: